UdeS-STI/udes-cli/README.md

 `package.json`.

 # Prerequisites
-* [Node](https://nodejs.org) 6.10.1 (it is recommended to install it via [NVM](https://github.com/creationix/nvm))
+* [Node](https://nodejs.org) 6.10.1 or above (it is recommended to install it via [NVM](https://github.com/creationix/nvm))
-* Ensure you have a development environment setup to use the orchestrator.
-Since it uses a socket you cannot run it on a local machine.

 # Getting started
 ## Installation
-If you want to test or develop on the library simply urn these commands
+If you want to test or develop on the library simply run these commands
 ```bash
 git clone git@github.com:UdeS-STI/udes-cli.git
 cd udes-cli